OCA/server-auth/impersonate_login/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to login as another user.
+This module allows one user (for example, a member of the support team) to log in as another user.
+The impersonation session can be exited by clicking on the button "Back to Original User".

-In the chatter, the user who is logged as another user is displayed.
+To ensure that any abuse of this feature will not go unnoticed, the following measures are in place:

-The mails and messages are sent from the orignal user.
+-  In the chatter, it is displayed who is the user that is logged as another user.
-A table diplays the impersonated logins in technical.
+-  Mails and messages are sent from the original user.
-The user can return to his own user by clicking on the button "Return to my user".
+-  Impersonated logins are logged and can be consulted through the Settings -> Technical menu.
-This module is very useful for the support team.
+-

-An alternative module will be auth_admin_passkey.
+There is an alternative module to allow logins as another user (auth_admin_passkey), but it does not support these security mechanisms.

 **Table of contents**